 - Downloads per Content Item report

 Usage information (such as views, downloads and prints) is now included directly within the HEI report, rather than being available as a separate report.
-The following data cannot be captured due to the DCS 2.0 not being integrated with the Kortext Advanced Reader: Number of unique views, number of unique users, number of downloads to PDF.
+At this time, the following data cannot be captured due to the DCS 2.0 not being integrated with the Kortext Advanced Reader: Number of unique views, number of unique users, number of downloads to PDF.

 If you wish to see this data pre-migration to DCS 2.0, please let the CLA know, and we will send you a report from August 1st 2025 - March 6th 2026).